paulscherrerinstitute/ecmccfg/examples/test/ipos8020/readme.md

 ## Encoder scaling
 Same encoder scaling as in ecmc in can be used

-## Drv Velocity scaling (CSV mode)
+## Velocity scaling (CSV mode)

-The iPOS8020 is a ds402 drive so the velocity scaling should be used (and not reference veolocity).
+The iPOS8020 is a ds402 drive which means that the velocity scaling factor should be used (and not reference velocity).

 The TwinCAT NC is setup for the AX2000 as a reference.
-This makes it very hard to find scaling factors and the same velocity scalings as ecmc can NOT be used.
-So even if you know the scalings of the drive you use it's hard to deduce the scalings factors since this drive needs to be compared to AX2000.
-Also the velocity scaling is whieghted with the encoder scaling denominator (strange).
+This makes it hard to find the correct velocity scaling factor and the same the ecmc scalings can NOT be used.
+Even if you know the scalings of the drive velocity setpoint it's hard to deduce the twicat NC velocity scaling factor since this drive needs to be compared to AX2000.
+Also the velocity scaling is wheighted with the encoder scaling denominator (or encoder mask).

-Anyway, by trail and error some settings that works for open and closed loop have been identified
+Anyway, by trail and error some settings that works for open and closed loop have been identified.

 ### Open loop
-For open loop with units deg/s and (using the generic ess ipos EasySetup config) an velocity scaling factor of 8190 can be used.
+For open loop with units deg/s an velocity scaling factor of 8190 can be used.
+Note: This is based on the generic ess ipos EasySetup config.

 ### Closed loop resolver
-For closed loop with reolver connected to EL7201 the velocity scaling factor needs to be recalulated:
+For closed loop with resolver connected to EL7201 the velocity scaling factor needs to be recalulated:
 ```

 VelocityScalingFactor=8190*51200/1048576=399,9

 ```
-So basically the velocity scaling factor needs to linearly scaled with the encoder denominator (or encoder mask abs).
+So, basically the velocity scaling factor needs to linearly scaled with the encoder denominator (or encoder mask abs).